 Palo Alto Little League offers a wide range of age and skill-based programs.
-Our goal is to create a fun, supportive atmosphere where kids not only learn baseball, but also learn teamwork, resilience, hard work, and the joy of being on a team with old friends and new ones!
-Click on any of the pictures below to learn more about our spring divisions.
+We create a fun, supportive atmosphere where kids not only learn baseball, but also learn teamwork, resilience, hard work, and the joy of being on a team.

 The Whiffle Ball League is an entry-level league that is a fun, easy way to get your 4 year-old or young 5 outside and experiencing baseball.
 Your little one will have a great time while learning the basics of hitting, throwing, and catching and playing a fun game.
 The Whiffle Ball League plays just once a week for 45 minutes.